 He chose tennis, and while he had no way of knowing it at the time, began an amazing journey with the sport that would transform his life in high school, college and beyond.

 After making the decision to commit fully to tennis, Giron quickly ascended up the national junior rankings and eventually became the No. 1 college recruit in the nation.
-The Southern California native chose to play collegiate tennis at nearby UCLA, where he emerged as the team’s preeminent player throughout the Bruins’ 2014 National Championship campaign.
+The Southern California native chose to play collegiate tennis at nearby UCLA, where he emerged as the team’s preeminent and captured the 2014 National Championship in singles.

 On the pro tour, success hasn’t come as easily for Giron.
 Transitioning away from the camaraderie of college coaches and teammates proved difficult, especially when compounded with two debilitating hip injuries that required surgery and extensive time away from the court.